phalcon-orphanage/docs/zh/reference/url.rst

         'title' => 'some-blog-post'
     ));

-Ã»ÓĞÎ±¾²Ì¬×´Ì¬ÏÂµÄÉú³É URL£¨Producing URLs without Mod-Rewrite£©
+æ²¡æœ‰ä¼ªé™æ€çŠ¶æ€ä¸‹çš„ç”Ÿæˆ URLï¼ˆProducing URLs without Mod-Rewriteï¼‰
 ----------------------------------
 You can use this component also to create urls without mod-rewrite: